 View of the Afterlife

-Mormons believe that physical death occurs when the spirit separates from the mortal body.
-Death, however, is not believed to be the end of the spirit.
-A person’s spirit has existed in the pre-mortal world with God before he or she was born and it will exist for all eternity (16).
-In the first of the three stages post-death, there are one of two places a person’s spirit enters upon death: spirit paradise or spirit prison (17).
-Spirit paradise is for those who die righteous, and whose spirit will be “received into a state of happiness, which is called paradise, a state of rest, a state of peace, where they shall rest from all their troubles and from all care, and sorrow” (Alma 40:12).
+In the first of the three stages post-death, there is one of two places a person’s spirit enters upon death: spirit paradise or spirit prison.
+Spirit paradise is for those who die righteous and whose spirit will be “received into a state of happiness, which is called paradise, a state of rest, a state of peace, where they shall rest from all their troubles and from all care, and sorrow” (Alma 40:12).
 Spirit prison is for those who “died in their sins, without a knowledge of the truth, or in transgression, having rejected the prophets” (Doctrine and Covenants 138:32).
-However, given the atoning work of Jesus, spirits have the opportunity to leave spirit prison and enter spirit paradise.
-Mormons believe that in spirit prison, spirits are taught by righteous spirits about faith in God, repentance, baptism, and other principles of Christ’s gospel.
-In this place spirits are tormented by guilt and are denied rest.
-The second stage of post-death judgement occurs after Jesus’ return to the Earth where he will judge people.
-This includes a three-tiered hierarchy of heavens described by Joseph Smith (18).
-These are exaltation in the Celestial Kingdom for faithful Mormons where people may become gods or angels (Doctrine and Covenants 132:20), the Terrestrial Kingdom for righteous non-Mormons (Doctrine and Covenants 76:75-76), and the Telestial Kingdom for wicked and ungodly (not to be confused with hell) (Doctrine and Covenants 76:103-104).
-God exists in the Celestial Kingdom and to live with him again for eternity people must accept the gospel of Jesus and live out its laws.
+But given the atoning work of Jesus, spirits have the opportunity to leave spirit prison and enter into spirit paradise.
+Mormons believe that in spirit prison, spirits are taught by righteous spirits about faith in God, repentance, baptism, and other principles of Jesus’ gospel.
+Spirits are also tormented by guilt and denied rest.
+The second stage of post-death judgement will occur after Jesus’ return to the Earth where he will judge humanity.
+Lastly, there is a three-tiered hierarchy of heavens described by Joseph Smith where spirits will go.
+These are exaltation in the Celestial Kingdom for faithful Mormons where one may become a god or an angel (Doctrine and Covenants 132:20), the Terrestrial Kingdom for righteous non-Mormons (Doctrine and Covenants 76:75-76), and the Telestial Kingdom for wicked and ungodly (Doctrine and Covenants 76:103-104).
+God exists in the Celestial Kingdom.
+To live with God, one must accept the gospel of Jesus and live out its laws.

 1. Church of Jesus Christ of Latter-Day Saints.
 1912.
 History of the Church of Jesus Christ of Latter-Day Saints. p.
 430-432.